Fourier-Mukai partners of K3 surfaces in positive characteristic: Fourier-Mukai transforms and moduli of complexes

-\end{prop} \begin{proof} First we show that for a kernel $P\in \FF$ the map $\bar \mu _P$ is an open immersion, so that $\Xi $ is well-defined.
-To show that $\bar \mu _P$ is an open immersion it suffices to show that it is an \'etale monomorphism.
-For this it suffices in turn to show that for distinct closed points $x_1,x_2\in X(k)$ the objects $P_{x_1}$ and $P_{x_2}$ are not isomorphic, and that (see \cite[IV.17.11.1]{EGA})
+To prove (ii) it suffices to show that the map $\bar \mu _P$ is an \'etale monomorphism.
+For this it suffices in turn to show that for distinct closed points $x_1,x_2\in X(k)$ the objects $P_{x_1}$ and $P_{x_2}$ are not isomorphic, and that (see \cite[IV.17.11.1]{EGA}) $\bar \mu _P$ induces an isomorphism on tangent spaces.

 To see that $P_{x_1}$ and $P_{x_2}$ are not isomorphic for $x_1\neq x_2$, note that since $\Phi_P$ is fully faithful, it yields isomorphisms

 for all $i$.
 Thus, if $x_1\neq x_2$ we have that

 so that $P_{x_1}\not\cong P_{x_2}$.